Howard H. Aiken: Personal life

-Howard Aiken was born to Daniel Aiken and Margaret Emily Mierisch and married three times: to Louise Mancill in June 1937, then later to Agnes Montgomery, and lastly to Mary McFarland.
-He had two children; Rachel Ann with his first wife, and Elizabeth Betsy with his second.
+Howard Aiken married three times: to Louise Mancill in June 1937, then later to Agnes Montgomery, and lastly to Mary McFarland.
+He had two children; one with his first wife, and one with his second.

 Howard Aiken was also a Commander in the United States Navy Reserve.

 After he retired at age 60 to Fort Lauderdale, Florida, Aiken continued his contributions to technology.
 He founded Howard Aiken Industries Incorporated, which was a consulting firm that helped failing businesses recover.
 During his years in Florida, he joined the University of Miami as a Distinguished Professor of Information.
 In addition, Aiken became a consultant for companies such as Lockheed Martin and Monsanto.
-On March 14, 1973, Aiken died during a consulting trip to St. Louis, Missouri.
+On the morning of March 14, 1973, Aiken died in his sleep during a consulting trip to St. Louis, Missouri.
 His widow, Mary, died in 2013.